 2023

-Scuttled in 2023 near No Name Pinnacle on the north side of Koh Tao, the HTMS Suphairin is one of the two new wrecks on Thailand’s diving island.
+Scuttled in 2023 near No Name Pinnacle on the north side of Koh Tao, the HTMS Suphairin is one of the two new additions to Koh Tao wreck diving.
 A former Royal Thai Navy fast attack craft, this vessel rests between 16 and 28 metres.
-Thanks to its intermediate depth, the Suphairin is accessible to a broader range of certified divers than the deeper Sattakut.
+Thanks to its intermediate depth, it is accessible to a broader range of certified divers than the deeper Sattakut.

-HTMS Hanhak Sattru — wreck diving on Koh Tao’s quiet east coast
+HTMS Hanhak Sattru — on the quiet east coast

 Depth